 Under the Control of Substances Hazardous to Health 2002 or COSHH, employers have a legal responsibility to minimise exposure to toxic chemicals, allergens, and other hazardous substances, where their removal or substitution is not possible.

-Some measures that employers are expected to put in place to minimise exposure leading to occupational asthma claims may include:
+Some measures that employers are expected to put in place to minimise exposure may include:

 - Review risks regularly and update safety measures and procedures as necessary;